AnjaliRadhe/LearnersAcademy/README.md

 The goal of the company is to deliver a high-end quality product as early as possible.

+Steps for set up
+1.First set up the database with the query givern in the SQL Query file 2.Run on Server
+3.Add Subjects, classes and teachers
+4.Assign subjects to classes
+5.Assign teachers to subjects
+6.Add Student
+7.Generate Report

  Output windows

 <img width="680" alt="2" src="https://user-images.githubusercontent.com/111715453/202592837-d5158cc8-d754-4dc1-b628-f2eea07bd753.png">